 Like the Fortuner, Everest, and the upcoming Isuzu mu-X, the D90 offers two engine options

 As expected in its category, the D90 comes with a selection of two 2.0-liter turbodiesel engines.
 One is a single turbo unit rated at 158 horsepower and 375 Newton-meters of torque that comes with the 4x2 Premium trim, the other is a 2.0-liter bi-turbo mill that generates 213 horsepower and 480 Newton-meters of twist for the top-of-the-line Premium 4x4 variant.
 Both engines are mated to automatic transmissions.
 Not to be outdone by its rivals, the flagship 4x4 trim comes with an All-Terrain System with differential lock.

 The Maxus D90 is available as a 4x2 variant with a price tag of Php 1,918,000 while the 4x4 trim costs Php 2,268,000, even undercutting the top-spec Montero Sport by Php Php 30,000.
 Much like the Everest and Terra, the D90 is backed by a warranty of five years or 100,000 kilometers.
 After the first six months or 5,000 kilometers, maintenance intervals are set annually or every 15,000 kilometers, and customers benefit from a 24/7 emergency roadside assistance service.

 Find out more about how new releases fare against market stalwarts at Philkotse.com.

-To this end, the D90 in the local market directly competes against the likes of the Toyota Fortuner, Nissan Terra, Isuzu mu-X, and the Ford Everest, among others.
+Locally, the Maxus D90 competes against the likes of the Toyota Fortuner, Nissan Terra, Isuzu mu-X, Ford Everest, among others.